 What to Expect

-We partner with various types of human service organizations, such as those in schools, non-profit organizations and mental health facilities.
-We also offer many generalist field placement settings.
+We partner with various types of human service organizations to offer a variety of generalist field placement settings.

 Our BSW program follows the mandates of the Council on Social Work Education.
 Your

 field education will be monitored by our trained field education liaisons who will

 visit you and your field instructor once each semester to ensure your learning needs

 The field practicum is comprised of three courses.
 During the fall term of your junior year, you will complete a field readiness application and interview with the Field Education Office.
 During your senior year, you will work two full days each week at a practice site.
 You must complete the following field practicum hours:

 Students are placed in field sites each year, allowing them to match academics with a meaningful practicum.
 Examples of field practicum placements you may have include: